VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms

-\subsection{Replacing VLM with LLM}
+\section{Replacing VLM with LLM}

-Socratic models methodology, as represented by \cite{shin2024socratic}, is an approach that uses image captioners to convert visual inputs into descriptive text inputs and then employs LLMs to perform multimodal inference.
-Since it is widely known that VLMs excel at visual perception but often struggle with complex visual reasoning~\cite{li2024enhancing, gan2022vision, liu2023matcr}, we aim to address this gap by adopting LLMs.
+Socratic models, as represented by \cite{shin2024socratic}, is an approach that uses image captioners to convert visual inputs into descriptive text inputs and then uses LLMs to perform multimodal inference.
+Given that MLLMs excel at visual perception but often struggle with complex visual reasoning~\cite{li2024enhancing, gan2022vision, liu2023matcr}, we adopt LLMs to address this gap.

-Therefore, we compared the results between this paper's default setting—where the VLM directly receives visual observations—and the Socratic Models methodology, where the LLM instead receives captions generated by the VLM.
-For controlled experiments, we used only the LLM that served as backbone language model of corresponding VLM~\footnote{Refer to Appendix B.2. for the names of the corresponding LLMs for each VLM.}.
-Results are presented in Table~\ref{tab:socratic}.
+We compared the results from two experimental setups as \S\ref{sec:experiment_setup}: one where the MLLM directly processed the visual inputs, and another where a LLM processed image captions generated by an MLLM.
+For controlled experiments, we used only the backbone LLM of the corresponding MLLM-refer to Table~\ref{tab:corresponding_llm}.
+Across the models investigated, excluding \internfive, improvements were observed in most metrics when socratic method was adopted instead of MLLMs.

-Among open-source models, InternVL2.5-38B, which demonstrated performance comparable to GPT-4o-mini in the \exphint~setting, showed a decrease of nearly half in success rate in both \expbase~and \exphint~settings when LLM was adopted instead of VLM, with significant deterioration in all other metrics as well.
-In contrast, the remaining open-source models demonstrated an average x3.1 increase in SR. A particularly significant observation pertains to the case of InternVL2.5-38B; upon substituting the LLM Qwen-32B-Instruct with Deepseek-R1-Distill-Qwen-32B, which shares an identical model architecture but has undergone reasoning capability distillation from a state-of-the-art reasoning model (Deepseek-R1~\cite{guo2025deepseek}) and thus possesses remarkably enhanced reasoning capabilities, all evaluation metrics improved notably.
+Notably, for \internfive, which underperformed with \textit{Qwen-32B-Instruct} with hints, switching to \textit{Deepseek-R1-Distill-Qwen-32B}-sharing the same architecture but with reasoning capabilities enhanced by distillation from Deepseek-R1~\cite{guo2025deepseek}—markedly improved all evaluation metrics.
 These results suggest that: 1.
-Many VLMs struggle with complex reasoning in multimodal contexts—a critical capability for \datasetname, and 2.
+Many MLLMs struggle with complex reasoning in multimodal contexts—a critical capability for \datasetname, and 2.
 Integrating strong reasoning capabilities of LLMs with visual perception of VLMs can lead to enhanced multimodal reasoning capability.